joelchrono12/joelchrono12.ml/contact.md

 ---
-title: About | joelchrono12
+title: Contact me | joelchrono12
-header: About me
+header: Contact me
-description: This page tells you a little bit about this website and its creator.
+description: If you wish to chat with me or give some suggestions, this is the place
 permalink: /contact/
 layout: default
 ---

-# Contact me

-You can follow me here:
+You can find me in these places, I also speak Spanish!:

 * [Mastodon](https://fosstodon.org/@joeligj12)